 Gales Meadow Farm is housed on 15 acres near Forest Grove, and we typically have crops on 7 acres.
 We have excellent Class II and III soils that we have been preserving and improving since we acquired the property in 1991.
 We have been certified organic since 2001.

-Here is our farm’s mission statement: “Take care of the land, grow good food and sell it to satisfied customers, provide opportunities for new farmers.”
-Some of our commitments at the farm include: 1) maintaining and improving biodiversity, 2) soil and water conservation practices, 3) preservation and promotion of heirloom varieties, 4) identification of the most flavorful and successful vegetable varieties for our region, 5) support and improvement of our local food system, and 6) education of our workers, students from preschool to university level, our customers, and the public.
+Here is our farm’s mission statement: “Take care of the land, grow good food and sell it to satisfied customers, and provide opportunities for new farmers.”
+Some of our commitments at the farm include: 1) maintaining and improving biodiversity, 2) soil and water conservation practices, 3) preservation and promotion of heirloom varieties, 4) identification of the most flavorful and successful vegetable varieties for our region, 5) support and improvement of our local food system, and 6) education of our farm crew, students from preschool to university level, our customers, and the public, 7) participation in University-based research including dry farming, the Northern Organic Vegetable Improvement Coalition (NOVIC) and the Culinary Breeding Network.
+We are active members of Slow Food.

 Our farm is in Gales Creek, a rural community with a store, a fire station, a church, a tavern, and some wonderful neighbors.
 We are five miles from Forest Grove/Cornelius adjacent towns with a combined population of 20,000+ and access to public transportation.
 Pacific University is in Forest Grove.
 There is an active Food Web group in the area.
 Downtown Portland is a 40-minute drive.
 The Tillamook State Forest, with hiking trails, swimming holes, mushroom hunting, etc is a 15-minute drive.
 The coast is within a one-hour drive.

-Students will participate in all aspects of the farm’s operations, including propagation, bed preparation, planting, weed control, harvest, participation in farmers markets, etc.
+Students will participate in all aspects of the farm’s operations, including propagation, bed preparation, planting, weed control, harvest, participation in farmers markets, value added production, etc. In addition to Anne and Rene', our crew leader Anna Lund and our daughter Laurel Berblinger are mentors.
+We usually have several full and part-time employees, and sometimes, academic interns as well.

 - Early Spring: propagation of starts for our farm and for sale.
 Selling starts at the markets